 After these studies, in 1976 Sister Mary Ellen returned to Taiwan to work as Nursing Supervisor in the 120-bed St. Joseph’s Hospital in Kaohsiung in the south of Taiwan.
 After six years, she decided to leave this work in the capable hands of trained Taiwanese nurses.

-In 1983, she studied the Taiwanese language in Taichung and then joined a team of three doing pastoral ministry in the Chunan parish.
-She immersed herself in the language and the many opportunities she had to learn more about the life of the people outside the hospital situation.
+In 1983, she studied the Taiwanese language in Taichung and then joined a team of three doing pastoral ministry in Chunan parish.
+She immersed herself in the language and the many opportunities she had to learn more about the life of the people outside the hospital milieu.
 Sister Mary Ellen deeply appreciated the mutual evangelization in this pastoral ministry.
 As she grew in her appreciation of the people, she discovered that “the importance of personal relationships rather than the importance of work has affected the way I approach life.”

 Called by the congregation to serve in vocation ministry on the admissions team at Maryknoll, NY, in 1987, she had the opportunity to share how she saw God working in her life in mission.